HubRise/website/content/apps/trapar/en/connect-hubrise.md

 1. Click the **+** icon to grant Trapar support access to your account.

 Adding a user is the recommended way to grant access to a third party to your HubRise account or location.
 Sharing passwords is not recommended for security reasons.
 For more information on permissions, see the [Permissions](/docs/permissions) help page.

-## Contact Trapar Support {#contact}

-To request the connection of your last-mile delivery management solution, contact Trapar support by email at support@trapar.co.uk.
-You can include support@hubrise.com in copy for a coordinated follow-up between our two teams.

-Include in your request the name of your HubRise account, its HubRise identifier and the location to connect.
-For more information, see [Location Name and ID](/docs/locations#location-name-and-id).

 ## Disconnect Trapar